Slovenian yields surge after PM loses party leadership

 GREEK WOES

-Greek 10-year yields hit a one-month high of 6.47 percent after the European Commission said the country faced a funding gap of 5.5 billion euros ($7.6 billion) through to the end of May 2015.
+Greek 10-year yields rose 21 bps to a one-month high of 6.47 percent after the European Commission said the country faced a funding gap of 5.5 billion euros ($7.6 billion) through to end-May 2015.

 Yields on the first five-year bond Greece sold since its 2012 default were 5 bps higher at 5.01 percent, rising above its issuance level of 4.95 percent though the move was in line with other euro zone bonds of similar maturities.